Trade and Environment

 In addition to Australia, other countries that have agreed to participate in these negotiations are Canada, China, Costa Rica, the European Union, Hong Kong, Japan, Korea, New Zealand, Norway, Singapore, Switzerland, Chinese Taipei and the United States.

-The agreement would also be good for the environment by making environmental goods cheaper and more accessible for everyone.
-This could directly improve the quality of life by providing a cleaner environment and better access to safe water, sanitation or clean energy.
-While the agreement will not solve the environmental challenges we face locally and globally, it would make a contribution.
+Eliminating tariffs would make environmental goods cheaper and therefore more accessible for everyone.
+This could make a contribution to improving quality of life by providing a cleaner environment and better access to safe water, sanitation or clean energy.

-The negotiations will focus initially on the APEC list of 54 environmental goods agreed by APEC Leaders in 2012 , and will be expanded to take into consideration rapidly changing technologies in the environment sector.
+The negotiating parties aim to build on the APEC list of 54 environmental goods agreed by APEC Leaders in 2012 , expanding this list to include additional goods which take into consideration rapidly changing technologies in the environment sector.

 The Department of Foreign Affairs and Trade (DFAT) is inviting submissions (see Departmental media release) as input into these negotiations.
 DFAT is also seeking comments on products Australian industry would like to have covered in the agreement in addition to the 54 items already identified (see above).
 Submissions can be lodged at email@example.com.